julien6387/supvisors/docs/introduction.rst

 version of Python 3.

 The CSS of the Dashboard has been written for Firefox ESR 45.4.0.
+It has been re-tested successfully with Firefox ESR 60.3.0.
 The compatibility with other browsers or other versions of Firefox is unknown.